 A Helping Hand was inspired by the comment from Ekso Bionics executives that they had yet to develop an exoskeleton that would provide assistive technology for the human hand.
 The team designed “A Helping Hand”, Stroke Rehabilitation Glove, (SRG1), to speed the recovery process of restoring strength and full use of the hand that was damaged by a stroke.
 Each year, about 795,000 people experience a new or recurrent stroke and of these, 80 percent will lose function of one of their hands.
 Approximately 610,000 of these are first attacks, and 185,000 are recurrent attacks. • Stroke is a leading cause of serious long-term disability in the US and the team felt that this product would help these individuals not only regain the use and function of a hand damaged by a stroke, but shorten the recovery time and increase results.
 See the business case here: https://campbizsmart.org/wp-content/uploads/2019-Eksobionics-Business-Case.pdf See biz case video here: Camp BizSmart Ekso Bionics Executive Shares Case Insight

 The team created the A Helping Hand, Stroke Rehabilitation Glove to provide effective physical therapy, in a product design that had the ability to produce results and also be more affordable and convenient to use than other options currently available.
-The main features of include, a waterproof and breathable material, motorized fingers and an online app.
+Should these hands help Stroke sufferers, it could mean the number of patients that have to start raising questions like “What is long term disability insurance?” could decrease, and with the function of their hands as before, they could perhaps find employment a little easier, without having to look for insurances for loss of income.
+At the moment, the main features include a waterproof and breathable material, motorized fingers, and an online app.
 The client places the product on top of their hand then Velcro straps all the fingers and wrist.
 They can either choose to use the glove without power for support or powered with the app for physical therapy and neuron mapping.
 On the app, they can choose when they want their physical therapy sessions as recommended by their doctor, and they can see their progress and strength development as calculated by the glove.
 How it works: There are six cylindrical DC motors, one on each finger and one on the wrist.
-The motors are controlled by a central micro-arduino chip connected to a Bluetooth chip that can wirelessly connect to the app.
+The motors are controlled by a central micro-Arduino chip connected to a Bluetooth chip that can wirelessly connect to the app.
 The motors are also quite small, 1mm diameter and 2mm height, but are still able to produce enough torque needed to move the finger.
 The whole system is powered by two 9-volt batteries that last 16 hours and can recharge in 2 hours.
-Ultimately however, the team’s main objective was to restore the use of stroke victims hands, who used their invention.
+Ultimately, however, the team’s main objective was to restore the use of stroke victim’s hands, who used their invention.

 The grand prize for the Camp BizSmart Grand Champion Team is to appear and be honored at the Keiretsu Forum’s Angel Capital Expo on November 21, 2019 in San Francisco, CA. The Angel Capital Expo is the premier gathering of the angel investment community, bringing together investors and entrepreneurs looking for funding.
 Angel Capital Expo is organized by Keiretsu Forum and was created to foster collaboration among angel groups, as well as reach out to the larger investment community.
 Randy Williams, CEO and Founder of Keiretsu Forum has supported Camp BizSmart as a strategic partner since 2008.
 For more information about the Keiretsu Forum Angel Capital Expo see: https://www.angelcapitalexpo.com/